E-commerce-Website-Team-2/Assignment/README.md

 ## How to run website
+1. Fork the repository
+2. Make sure to run the data ingestion Api for the first time
-This would be run on docker using `docker-compose up -d --build` while inside the project directory.
-The frontend will be running on port 6000.
+3. Run the following docker command <br> `docker-compose up -d --build` in the Project directory.
+4. The Application will be up and running at `localhost:8000`

 ## Screenshots of Application